kanyun-inc/Kace/README.md

 - androidx.fragment.app.Fragment
 - androidx.fragment.app.DialogFragment
 - android.view.View (The View types currently do not support viewId caching )
+- android.app.Dialog
+- kotlinx.android.extensions.LayoutContainer

 The Kace currently supports the above four most commonly used types.
-Other types supported by kotlin-android-extensions such as android.app.Fragment, android.app.Dialog, kotlinx.android.extensions.LayoutContainer are deprecated or rarely used, currently not supported by the Kace
+Other types supported by kotlin-android-extensions such as android.app.Fragment are deprecated or rarely used, currently not supported by the Kace

 ## Version compatible
 | Kace         | Kotlin       | AGP   | Gradle |